 Elli Vallinoja who plays the lead Anna / Ada is a famous opera singer over here.
 Chike Ohanwe is the son of a Finn and a Nigerian ex-pat.
 The Finnish singing star Sarah Kivi also stars in a supporting role as Afya, the rival for Toni’s affections as well as a pivotal role in this romantic tale.

-I adored the unique premise of the movie, with this becoming beautifully poignant and ultimately tearjerking movie.
+I adored the unique premise of the movie, with this becoming a beautifully poignant and ultimately tear-jerking movie.
 Young Penttilä sweetly played the young Ada.
 I loved her sweet singing and acting performance.
-As a young kid in an adult cast, she played a credible character and her them innocence a complete contrast to the older more selfish Ada character before the accident.
+As a young kid in an adult cast, she played a credible character and her innocence a complete contrast to the older more selfish Ada character before the accident.

 The cast of this movie are well-known actors and singers over here.
 I particularly liked Jenni Kokander’s performance as Mervi.
 She proved herself a good friend and confidante.
 Her performance in one scene accompanied by some other women, she appeared along with some rather sweaty and hot, shirtless (and I assume those with the tanned stripes she sings about) Finnish blokes.

 This song is sung in a karaoke bar but as Mervi imagines in a cabaret.
-This reminded me of similar performance with Mama Morton (Queen Latifah) in Chicago (2002) complete with feather plumes.
+This reminded me of a similar performance with Mama Morton (Queen Latifah) in Chicago (2002), complete with an audience and dressed with feather plumes.